 Albert Edward Harrison, 48, (1884-1972) newspaper manager in Cardiff for one of Lady Rhondda’s papers, the Journal of Commerce, was shortly to move to London to become General Manager of Time and Tide, where he and his wife would then be able to join their daughter Gwen, herself becoming a teacher (and also at the dinner).
-A key player in the business management of Lady Rhondda’s newspaper “empire”.
+An active player in various newspaper trade associations, he was a key player in the business management of Lady Rhondda’s newspaper “empire”.

 Maybe beside his daughter Gwen, depending how she wanted to mingle with the other women on the table I expect.
 Equally, given his imminent move, this might have been a good time to reflect with Mrs Finlay, who also lived in South Wales.
 A discussion with retired headteacher Jessie White might have allowed him to find out more about the state of the teaching profession, which his daughter would move into (if she hadn’t already).

 Albert is about to move back to London, the place of his birth, and join Time and Tide.
 Attending the dinner may have been a first introduction to many people though he was yet to leave Wales for London (that came in July/August).
 His daughter Gwen had already been in London since 1931.

 Albert Edward Harrison was born in 1884, in Battersea, London, the son of James Harrison, labourer, of 40 Great Suffolk St, and his wife Elizabeth.
 Albert was christened on 20th April 1884.
 He was at school in Wandsworth (recorded 15th January 1894).
 In Q3 1907 he married Edith Maria Rhoda Down (born 28th November 1881, Plympton, Devon) in Wandsworth and their daughter Gwendolen Rhoda Harrison was born on 1st March 1910 in Cardiff.